About OSU Repair Fairs

 We believe in providing a space that allows us to exchange ideas rather than dollars, developing people into fixers rather than consumers, and reusing materials rather than wasting them.
 We offer Repair Fairs to realize this vision.
 We believe you will benefit by:

 Save Money: Score free repairs so you don’t have to buy more stuff.

 Gain Skills: Connect with others to learn new skills or share your own.

 Reduce Waste: Save your beloved belongings and conserve natural resources.

 Where: OSUsed Store, 644 SW 13th St.

-Bring your broken items and volunteers will help you learn how to repair your belongings, attend demos to learn more skills, and swap garden seeds and starts!
+Bring your broken items and volunteers will help you learn how to repair your belongings, attend demos to learn more skills!
 Free and open to all.

 Repair Skills Offered:

 Repair skills will be posted about 2 weeks prior to the event and are likely to include appliances, electronics, housewares and clothing.

 Note: We don’t have spare parts, but will do our best to repair what we can and/or refer you to where you could find the parts you need.
 If you have parts already, we may be able to help you install them.